AdobeDocs/experience-manager-65.en/help/sites-administering/proxy-jar.md

 </html>
 ```

-If AEM is running on localhost:4303, start the proxy server as following:
+If AEM is running on localhost:4303, start the proxy server as follows:

 ```xml
 java -jar proxy.jar localhost 4303 4444 -logfile test.log
 ```

-You can access the server (`localhost:4303`) without the proxy server, but if you access it via `localhost:4444`, the proxy server will log the communication.
+You can access the server (`localhost:4303`) without the proxy server, but if you access it via `localhost:4444`, the proxy server logs the communication.
 Open a browser and access a page created with the above template.
 After that, look at the log file.

 >[!NOTE]
 >